ZeeSpire/zss-afk-site/_posts/2021-12-16-copenhagen-denmark.markdown

 We chose NH Collection Copenhagen having at the time of our reservation the best value for money.
 It was newly inaugurated, exceptionally clean, and nicely decorated, close to the city center and the breakfast was really good and it included lots of choices.
 We enjoyed the scrambled eggs and the porridge with fresh fruits.
 We even had champagne at breakfast which was an experience itself.

 The official currency of Denmark is the Danish Krone (DKK) so all prices are in DKK.
-You can very easily pay by debit or with a credit card everywhere in Copenhagen.
+You can easily pay by debit or with a credit card everywhere in Copenhagen.
 You don't necessarily need to exchange cash in DKK as the tips are optional because the Danes are paid fair wages.

 Everyone speaks English very well so it's the only language you need to know.
-But here are some words if you like to practice your Danish:
+But here are some words if you’d like to practice your Danish:

 - Thank you - tak
 - Please - Vær venlig